brettimus/slammer/readme.md

 - One slide is visible at once
 - There is a nav
 - Slider is not able to handle text, etc. within each slide

+## Thoughts

+I might have this work by generating a completely new DOM based on the input.
+Then I could keep track of curr, prev, and next more dynamically and sizing the container would also be simpler.